AMWA-TV/is-device-configuration/docs/Backup & restore.md

 |:--:|
 | _**Performing a full backup**_ |

-Partial backups can be created by choosing other role paths and using a query parameter of `recurse=false`.
+Partial backups can be created by choosing other role paths.
+The scope of backups can further be restricted by using a query parameter of `recurse=false` which will only include the properties of the targeted role path.

-It is recommended to store the backup file in its entirety and not remove elements from the data set as they might contain dependencies required by some of the role paths.
+It is RECOMMENDED to store the backup file in its entirety and not remove elements from the data set as they might contain dependencies required by some of the role paths.

 ## 2. Restoring same unit and same version

+// TBD: Do we need to define what we mean by version? (firmware version, software version, product version?)

-Assuming we have created a [full backup](#1-performing-a-backup) of our unit and we plan to use it on the same unit with the same version then we first perform a [Validation request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to check if our backup can be successfully restored.
+Assuming a [full backup](#1-performing-a-backup) of the unit was created and is intended to be restored on the same unit with the same version then the first step is to perform a [Validation request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to check if the backup can be successfully restored.

 In order to validate the whole device model (validating a full backup), requests MUST use `root` as the `rolePath`.